Adolis García Preview, Player Props: Rangers vs. Mets

 Adolis García At The Plate

-- Among the qualified hitters in MLB play, he ranks 92nd in batting average, 79th in on-base percentage, and 22nd in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks 97th, his on-base percentage ranks 76th, and he is 20th in the league in slugging.

-- Garcia has picked up an RBI in 42.1% of his games this season, with more than one RBI in 19.0% of his games.
-He has also plated three or more runs in eight contests.
+- Garcia has driven in a run in 54 games this year (42.5%), including 24 games with more than one RBI (18.9%).
+He has also driven in three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.